 I didn’t know how grainy the shots would turn out.
 I didn’t know the stock wasn’t available in two of the biggest markets in the world.
 And I didn’t know quite how much Ilford have done and continue to do for the analogue community.

-All I really knew was the film was ISO 400 and cheap.
+All I really knew was the film was ISO 400 and inexpensive.

 I’m not aiming to be negative, especially as I do like the photo essays I made with it, but I think I can say Ilford Pan 400 has served its purpose for me.
-It was the first monochrome stock I shot but there’s no way it’s going to be the last.
+It was the first monochrome stock I shot but I’m not really in a rush to shoot it again.
+Not when there are so many others out there.

 There are a few situations I’d recommend Ilford Pan 400 to you.
 First is if you like that grain, and the second is that you want an inexpensive film to play around with.